gozmozdony/twitchSmartTV/README.md

 ## Tizen TV Deployment

-Checkout the Tizen branch of the repository.
+Checkout the tizen branch of the repository.
-In the tizen SDK open import the dist build directory as a Tizen Project.
+In the tizen SDK import the dist build directory as a Tizen Project.

 To deploy it on a Tizen TV follow these steps to create the required connection to your TV.
 After the connection is successful, you can simply click on the build app in Tizen Studio.